mkbaldwin/game-of-life/README.md

  * A live cell with less than two live neighbors dies.
  * A live cell with two or three live neighbors lives.
- * A live cell with more than three live neighbors.
+ * A live cell with more than three live neighbors dies.
  * A dead cell with exactly three live cells becomes alive.